mikelawrence/WiFi-Gate-Control-Board/README.md

 | Input 2        |                              | NO or NC | Can be    | Has no gate function.

 ### Outputs

+There are 4 switched power outputs on the board.
+J7 is used for PhotoEye connections and thus the +12V is switched on only during gate motion.
+The Alarm +AL is switched to +12V when a fault is active.
+The +12V on J10 and J11 output connectors are switched based on output settings.

+There are several to be defined output settings here...

 ### SAMD ARM Processor and WiFi Module